In this article: Discover the best yoga poses for the Crown chakra and their benefits!

 You can either keep your hands interlaced behind you to help support this position, or you can place them on the ground next to your hips for extra stability.

-Over time, you may find that shoulderstand becomes easier and more comfortable for you to perform, helping you gain all of the benefits associated with this powerful yoga pose.
+Over time, you may find that shoulderstand becomes easier and more comfortable for you to perform.

 7. Rabbit Pose – Sasangasana